Joonas Angeria

 Joonas Angeria (born Joonas Mikael Angeria; 23 March 1989), is a Finnish music producer, songwriter and musician.
 He is known for writing and producing hit songs for artists such as Isac Elliot, Pentatonix, Julie Bergan, Mads Langer, Paula Vesala, Robin, and Sjur.
-He has won the The Finnish Music Publishers Association - Award has been nominated twice as Producer of the Year at the Finnish Emma Gala.
+He has won The Finnish Music Publishers Association - Award has been nominated twice as Producer of the Year at the Finnish Emma Gala.